jeremyrchow/github-as-a-distribution-service/things_to_cover.md

 # Definitions
 1. Fork vs Branch
 - Fork is permanent split
-- branch has capabilities to merge back into
+- branch has capabilities to merge back into branches on repository

 # Pulling from class repository, pushing to your own repository
 ## Things to do once